Contribute to Astropy

 For academics: How to justify your contribution

 While in some more technical areas, contributing code is recognized as a goal in and of itself, some academic fields have not yet developed a clear understanding of the role of code development relative to other more traditional contributions like publication.
-This sections aims to provide suggestions to academics for how you might justify contributions to the Astropy project if you are in a field or institution that needs convincing of the value of such contributions.
+This section aims to provide suggestions to academics for how you might justify contributions to the Astropy project if you are in a field or institution that needs convincing of the value of such contributions.

 Contributing to the Astropy Project as a volunteer directly benefits the astronomical research community in tangible ways.
 Nevertheless, people employed in academic departments may be asked to justify their time and efforts in terms of direct benefit to their own department or organization.
 In this case it is worth highlighting the well-established role of community service in academia, including: